CameronCSS/CameronCSS/README.md

 # Hi there! 👋

 I'm Cameron, a data analyst from Utah. <br>
-I've been in Retail for over 10 years and developed a Passion for Data.

-In late 2022, I transitioned to Data Analytics and have been mastering my skills in SQL, Tableau, Power BI, R, and Python.
+I transitioned to Data Analytics in Dec 2022 and have been mastering my skills in SQL, Tableau, Power BI, R, and Python.

 <br>